mortal1/segment_tree/segment_tree/notes.md

 - an update on a node above a previously updated node
 - parents can be queried and the updates from below are correctly calculated and propogated up
 - queries that cross multiple segments are correctly combined
+- queries do not change the answer to future queries (don't change the evaluation of segments)

 - the update/queries are actually lazy and stop at the largest segments that are contained within it
 - updates are pushed by updates and queries (non-Comm)